snoyer/ichnite-layout/readme.md

 Main features/goals:

-- optimized for 3×5+3 split keyboards with extra 2-key inner columns, but usable as regular 3×5+3
+- optimized for 3×5+3 split keyboards with extra (optional) 2-key inner columns
 - one-hand navigation (with inverted T arrows) and system/media keys
 - one-hand numerals and F-keys (same arrangement)
 - non-standard shifted punctuation and custom symbol layer grouping related characters on the same keys as follows: